SteveC-SoC/TossACoinTo/README.md

 Create a simple game where the user flips a coin, if they win, they keep the coin, if they loose they loose a coin.

 ## Why?
 This was part of an idea back in SoC that we couldn't figure out how to code and style

+## progress
+Function created to display heads or tails on click of button ✔
+Move into seperate components ✔
+Set player move